History of the Encyclopædia Britannica: Third edition, 1797

-The 3rd edition is also famous for its bold article on "Motion", which erroneously rejects Isaac Newton's theory of gravitation.
-Instead, Dr. Gleig, or more likely, James Tytler, wrote that gravity is caused by the classical element of fire.
+The third edition is also famous for its bold article on "Motion", which erroneously rejects Isaac Newton's theory of gravitation.
+Instead, Gleig, or more likely, James Tytler, wrote that gravity is caused by the classical element of fire.
 He seems to have been swayed by William Jones' Essay on the First Principles of Natural Philosophy (1762), which in turn was based on John Hutchinson's MA thesis, Moses' Principia, which was written in 1724 but rejected by Oxford University.
-Nevertheless, Gleig was sanguine about the errors of the 3rd edition, echoing William Smellie's sentiment in the 1st edition quoted above:
+Nevertheless, Gleig was sanguine about the errors of the third edition, echoing William Smellie's sentiment in the first edition quoted above:

-The first "American" encyclopedia, Dobson's Encyclopædia, was based almost entirely on the 3rd edition of the Britannica and published at nearly the same time (1788–1798), together with an analogous supplement (1803), by the Scottish-born printer, Thomas Dobson.
+The first "American" encyclopedia, Dobson's Encyclopædia, was based almost entirely on the third edition of the Britannica and published at nearly the same time (1788–1798), together with an analogous supplement (1803), by the Scottish-born printer, Thomas Dobson.
 The first United States copyright law was passed on 30 May 1790—although anticipated by Section 8 of Article I of the United States Constitution (ratified 4 March 1789)—but did not protect foreign publications such as the Britannica.
-Unauthorized copying of the Britannica in America was also a problem with the 9th edition (1889).
+Unauthorized copying of the Britannica in America was also a problem with the ninth edition (1889).
 Unlicensed copies were also sold in Dublin by James Moore under the title, Moore's Dublin Edition, Encyclopædia Britannica; this was an exact reproduction of the Britannica's 3rd edition.
 By contrast, Dobson's work had various corrections and amendments for American readers.